 This project represents a collaboration between Northwestern Health Sciences University and the University of Minnesota.
-It involves a cohesive multi-disciplinary team of educators, scientists, and Complementary and Alternative Medicine (CAM) and conventional practitioners.
+It involves a cohesive multidisciplinary team of educators, scientists, Complementary and Alternative Medicine (CAM), and conventional practitioners.

-Our team’s broad objective is to facilitate evidence informed practice (EIP) among CAM providers, specifically doctors of chiropractic, massage therapists, and acupuncture and Oriental medicine (AOM) practitioners.
-Through the practice of EIP, we aim to educate research literate healthcare providers who are open and able to respond to a changing knowledge base.
+Our team’s broad objective is to facilitate evidence-informed practice (EIP) among CAM providers, specifically doctors of chiropractic, massage therapists, and acupuncture and East Asian medicine providers (EAM).
+Through the practice of EIP, we aim to educate research-literate healthcare providers who are open and able to respond to a changing knowledge base.

 The following summarizes the main aims of the project: